Mishalzeera/my-portfolio/TEXT.md

 35smile - My static sidebusiness project

+The Green Door - a local barbershop which has since closed

 This portfolio site was built using HTML, CSS (including Bootstrap), GSAP js library (including the lovely Scroll Trigger module)

 More about me

 I think people skills and relationships are most important.
 I have had a lot of experience managing difficult creative projects with complex personalities.
-I have found this experience in the music industry has served me very well in so many other fields, as it always seems to come back to human relationships.
+I have found this has served me very well in so many other fields.

+It always seems to come back to human relationships.

-I am a singer, songwriter, baker and a cook.
+I am a singer, songwriter, writer, baker and a cook.
 I volunteer two days a week at a hospice.
 I am of mixed Arab-European heritage and live in the Netherlands.